-5.12 Porous Discs-Two rigid porous disks shall be used to provide drainage at the ends of the specimen.
-The coefficient of permeability of the disks shall be approximately equal to that of fine sand $(1 \times 10^{-4} \text{ cm/s} (4 \times 10^{-5} \text{ in./s}))$.
-The disks shall be regularly cleaned by ultrasonic or boiling and brushing and checked to determine whether they have become clogged.

-5.13 Filter-Paper Strips and Disks- Filter-paper strips are used by many laboratories to decrease the time required for testing.
+- 5.11 Porous Disks-A rigid porous disk shall be used to provide drainage at each end of the specimen.
+The coefficient of permeability of the disks shall be at most equal to that of fine sand $(1 \times 10^{-4} \text{ cm/s})$ (4 × 10-5 in./s)).
+The disks shall be regularly cleaned by ultrasonic or boiling and brushing and checked to determine whether they have become clogged. - 5.12 Filter-Paper Strips and Disk-Filter-paper strips are used by many laboratories to decrease the time required for testing.
 Filter-paper disks of a diameter equal to that of the specimen may be placed between the porous disks and specimen to avoid clogging of the porous disks.
 If filter strips or disks are used, they shall be of a type that does not dissolve in water.
 The coefficient of permeability of the filter paper shall not be less than 1×10^{-5} cm/s (4×10^{-6} in./s) for a normal pressure of 550 kPa (80 lbf/in.2).
 To avoid hoop tension, filter strips should cover no more than 50% of the specimen periphery.
-Filter-strip cages have been successfully used by many laboratories.
-An equation for correcting the principal stress difference (deviator stress) for the effect of the strength of vertical filter strips is given in 10.4.3.1.
+Many laboratories have successfully used filter strip cages.
+An equation for correcting the principal stress difference (deviator stress) for the effect of the strength of vertical filter strips is given in 10.3.3.1.

-NOTE 7-Grade No. 54 Filter Paper has been found to meet the permeability and durability requirements.
+${ m Note}$ 6-Grade No. 54 Filter Paper has been found to meet the permeability and durability requirements.

-5.14 Rubber Membrane-The rubber membrane used to encase the specimen shall provide reliable protection against leakage.
+- 5.13 Rubber Membrane-The rubber membrane used to encase the specimen shall provide reliable protection against leakage.
 Membranes shall be carefully inspected prior to use and if any flaws or pinholes are evident, the membrane shall be discarded.
 To offer minimum restraint to the specimen, the unstretched membrane diameter shall be between 90 and 95 % of that of the specimen.
 The membrane thickness shall not exceed 1 % of the diameter of the specimen.
 The membrane shall be sealed to the specimen cap and base with rubber O-rings for which the unstressed inside diameter is between 75 and 85 % of the diameter of the cap and base, or by other means that will provide a positive seal.
-An equation for correcting the principal stress difference (deviator stress) for the effect of the stiffness of the membrane is given in 10.4.3.2.

-5.15 Valves-Changes in volume due to opening and closing valves may result in inaccurate volume change and pore-water pressure measurements.
-For this reason, valves in the specimen drainage system shall be of the type that produce minimum assumed the period of the infinite in the interval of the period of the period of the period of the period of the pressure of
+An equation for correcting the principal stress difference (deviator stress) for the effect of the stiffness of the membrane is given in 10.3.3.2. - 5.14 Valves-Changes in volume due to opening and closing valves may result in inaccurate volume change and pore-water pressure measurements.
+For this reason, valves in the specimen drainage system shall be of the type that produces minimum volume changes due to their operation.
+A valve may be assumed to produce minimum volume change if opening or closing the valve in a closed, saturated pore-water pressure system does not induce a pressure change of greater than 0.7 kPa (±0.1 lbf/in.2).
+All valves must be capable of withstanding applied pressures without leakage.

-NOTE 8-Ball valves have been found to provide minimum volumechange characteristics; however, any other type of valve having suitable volume-change characteristics may be used.
+Note 7-Ball valves have been found to provide minimum volumechange characteristics; however, any other type of valve having suitable volume-change characteristics may be used.

-5.16 Specimen-Size Measurement Devices-Devices used to determine the height and diameter of the specimen shall measure the respective dimensions to four significant digits and shall be constructed such that their use will not disturb/deform the specimen.
+5.15 Specimen-Size Measurement Devices-Devices used to determine the height and diameter of the specimen shall measure the respective dimensions to four significant digits and shall be constructed such that their use will not disturb/deform the specimen.

-NOTE 9-Circumferential measuring tapes are recommended over calipers for measuring the diameter.
+Note 8-Circumferential measuring tapes are recommended over calipers for measuring the diameter.